Qazigund: Demographics

-There are some Sufi shrines in and around Qazigund.
-Shrine of Baba Sa'd Shah sahab is located in shampora, Qazigund.
-Shrine of Baba Habib Shah Sahab and Baba Mueen Shah sahab is located in kurigram which is half kilometres from Qazigund main town, although there was not any shrine built on blessed grave of Baba Moeen Shah sahab due to spiritual restrictions put by him as per local narrations but on 23 March 2021, Maulana Hafiz Syed Zahid Hussain sahab marked some wooden structure around his blessed grave.
-Khanqah of Baba Naseeb-ud-Din Ghazi is located at Chowgam at a distance of 5 kilometres.
-Khanqah of Hazrat Shahi Hamadan Ameer e Kabeer Mir Syed Ali Hamadani (RA)is located at Dooru Shahabad at a distance of 8 kilometres from Qazigund.
-Shrine of Hazrat Syed Noor Shah wali Baghdadi (RA) is located at Kund approximately at a distance of 12 kilometres.
-Shrine of Mir Syed Hafeezullah Andrabi Qadri Naqshbandi is located in the heart of Qazigund Town inside the premises of Gousia Arabic College and a beautiful Mosque is adjacent to the Shrine.

 Climate

 Transport

 Qazigund is connected to Anantnag and Srinagar by road and railway.
 There is a train service from Qazigund to Srinagar ten times a day, and is connected to Kulgam by road.
 Qazigund is connected to :Jammu and rest of India through NH 44 (former name NH 1A before renumbering of all national highways) that passes through Qazigund Tunnel of Pir Panjal mountain.
 New NH444 connects Qazigund to Srinagar via Shupiyan.

 Qazigund railway tunnel

 Qazigund railway tunnel or Pir Panjal Railway Tunnel, is 11 km long railway tunnel under the Pir Panjal mountains to connect Qazigund railway station to Banihal railway station.
-It was bored in late 2011, became operational by 26 Dec 2012 and was commissioned in June 2013.
+It was bored in late 2011, became operational by 26 December 2012 and was commissioned in June 2013.
 It is India's longest and Asia's third longest railway tunnel and reduced the distance between Qazigund and Banihal to only 11 km.